Brand-New Multifamily · Coastal Ventura

 Ventura, California

-A brand-new, 12-unit mixed-use property in downtown-adjacent Ventura — eight residential homes plus four commercial suites, delivered with zero deferred maintenance and meaningful lease-up upside.
+A brand-new, 12-unit residential property in downtown-adjacent Ventura — eight leased apartments plus four ground-floor units the City has approved for residential use, delivered with zero deferred maintenance and built-in rent upside.

 $4,500,000